-My work and research interests lie in two main areas, (i) parallel visualization systems, and (ii) topological analysis of scientific data, where I am working with my colleague Hamish Carr.
-The underlying theme is scale - better tools for building visualization applications, better abstractions for understanding massive/complex datasets, and better technologies for exploiting parallelism.
+My work and research interests lie in two main areas, (i) functional programming and language technologies, and (ii) data visualization and visualization systems.
+An important theme is scale - better technologies for exploiting parallelism, better tools for building visualization applications, and better abstractions for understanding massive/complex datasets.
 Work within my team currently builds on the following technologies:

-Professionally, I am a member of the IEEE and IEEE Computer Society, and a Fellow of the Eurographics Association.
+Professionally, I am a member of the ACM, the IEEE and IEEE Computer Society, and am a Fellow of the Eurographics Association.